juskalalie/hassio-filenio-backup/CONTRIBUTING.md

 ## Trying Out Changes

-To try out changes locally during development, I've written a server that simulates Home Assistant, Supervisor, habackup.io, and Google Drive HTTP endpoints that the addon expects in [simulationserver.py](https://github.com/sabeechen/hassio-filenio-backup/blob/master/hassio-filenio-backup/dev/simulationserver.py).
+To try out changes locally during development, I've written a server that simulates Home Assistant, Supervisor, habackup.io, and Google Drive HTTP endpoints that the addon expects in [simulationserver.py](https://github.com/juskalalie/hassio-filenio-backup/blob/master/hassio-filenio-backup/dev/simulationserver.py).
 It’s a beast of a class and does a lot.
 It simulates the services for development and is also used to make unit tests work.

 To give it a shot, open up Visual Studio's "Run" Dialog and start up `Run Mock Backend Server`.
 Then also run one of these options:

 - `Run Addons (Dev Backends)` - This starts up the addon web server and connects it to the simulated Home Assistant, Supervisor, and Google Drive.
 All of the functionality of the addon is supported (creating/deleting backups, authenticating with Google drive, etc.).
-- `Run Addons (Dev Drive)` - This should be unused by contributors, as its only used for testing prior to a release by @sabeechen.
+- `Run Addons (Dev Drive)` - This should be unused by contributors, as its only used for testing prior to a release by @juskalalie.
 - `Run Addons (Real Drive)` - This uses a simulated Home Assistant and Supervisor, but connects to the real Google Drive.
 You'll have to use a real Google account to work with this configuration.

 ## The Staging Addon
 Any submissions made to the dev branch (including PR's) get automatically built and deployed to a staging version of the addon.
-You can install this by adding the repository [https://github.com/sabeechen/hgdb-dev-staging](https://github.com/sabeechen/hgdb-dev-staging) to your home assistant machine.
+You can install this by adding the repository [https://github.com/juskalalie/hgdb-dev-staging](https://github.com/juskalalie/hgdb-dev-staging) to your home assistant machine.
 This addon is identical to what will be released with the next version of the addon but:
  - It is a separate "App" in Google's perspective, so it can't see any backups created by the "Production" addon.
  - Its not reocmmended to run it along side the "Production" addon on the same machine (it see's the same backups).
  - It talks to [https://dev.habackup.io](https://dev.habackup.io) instead of [https://habackup.io](https://habackup.io) to authenticate with Google Drive.